iterative/dvc.org/static/docs/get-started/visualize.md

 leaving the terminal, making the experience distraction-less.

 We are using `--ascii` option below to better illustrate the pipeline.
-Please, refer to the `dvc pipeline show` documentation to explore other options.
+Please, refer to the `dvc pipeline show` documentation to explore other options this command supports (e.g. `.dot` files that can be used then in other tools).

 ## Stages